GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-09-22/index.md

 "<a href='/guides/about/glossary/#pq' target='_blank'>Matchup quality</a>","Excellent"
 :::

-<a class="validation-report-download-link" href="./measurement-variables-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the full NSD database</a>
+<a class="validation-report-download-link" href="./measurement-variables-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the NSD database</a>

-## Surface reflectance statistics
+## Results

-These are the surface reflectance statistics collected on this day.
-They are standardised into bands so that you can use them to validate our other datasets.
+The surface reflectance statistics collected on this day.
+They are grouped into bands which are standardised across our datasets so you can use these statistics to validate our other datasets.

 :::{csv-table}
 :class: validation-report-statistics-table